dibyendumajumdar/ravi/readthedocs/ravi-overview.rst

 * Optional static typing for Lua
 * No new types
 * Type specific bytecodes to improve performance
-* Full backward compatibility with Lua 5.3
+* Compatibility with Lua 5.3 (see Array Types section below)
 * LLVM based JIT compiler

 Status
 ------
 The project was kicked off in January 2015.

 Right now (as of Feb 2015) I am working on the JIT implementation.
 Please see `Ravi Documentation <http://the-ravi-programming-language.readthedocs.org/en/latest/index.html>`_ for details of this effort.

 As of end Jan 2015, the Ravi interpreter allows you to declare local variables as ``integer`` or ``number``.
 This triggers following behaviour: